HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-OWE it to dust and the empty chambers                 ---------------------I owe STAY there to the very end in an endless SPIRAL
+Owe it to dust and the empty chambers                 ---------------------I owe Stay fair to the very end in an endless SPIRAL
 Make it last my grit on revival
 It's a fresh spit, it's a fresh spit ye